apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Check the example app

-Make sure you are in the correct directory, and update the parent `pom.xml` to reference the *released* version of Isis core and the other components:
+Make sure you are in the correct directory, and update the parent `pom.xml` to reference the *released* version of Isis core<!--and the other components-->:

     <properties>
-        <isis.version>1.7.0</isis.version>
-        <isis-viewer-wicket.version>1.7.0</isis-viewer-wicket.version>
+        <isis.version>1.8.0</isis.version>
         ...
     </properties>